bhisaac/5eFP/5eFP-SRD.md

 ## Ability Scores and Modifiers

 Each of a creature’s abilities has a score, a number that defines the magnitude of that ability.
-An ability score is not just a measure of innate capabilities, but also encompasses a creature’s training and competence in activities related to that ability.
+An ability score is not just a measure of innate capabilities but also encompasses a creature’s training and competence in activities related to that ability.

 A score of +0 is the normal human average, but adventurers and many monsters are a cut above average in most abilities.
 A score of +4 is the highest that a person usually reaches.
 Adventurers can have scores as high as +5, and monsters and divine beings can have scores as high as +10.

-Because ability modifiers affect almost every attack roll, ability check, and saving throw, ability modifiers come up in play more often than their associated scores.

 ## Advantage and Disadvantage